-Every enterprise AI deployment hits the same wall.
+Every enterprise deployment hits the same wall.
 The model is capable.
-The prompts are solid.
-The agent framework is wired up.
-And then someone asks a question that requires knowing what happened in a Confluence page from eight months ago, cross-referenced with a Slack thread from last Tuesday, filtered by what the current user is actually authorized to see.
+The prompts are tight.
+The framework is wired.
+Then someone asks a question that requires knowing what was in a Confluence page from eight months ago, cross-referenced with a Slack thread from last Tuesday, filtered by what the user is actually authorized to see.

 The agent hallucinates.
 Or returns something generic.
-Or — the most insidious failure — returns a confidently wrong answer drawn from a stale document that was superseded three revisions ago.
+Or — the failure mode that costs the most — returns a confidently wrong answer pulled from a stale document that was superseded three revisions ago.

-This is the context engineering problem, and it is now the primary bottleneck for enterprise AI.
-According to Gartner, "context engineering is in, and prompt engineering is out" — a shift that makes sense once you have competent models, because the quality of what you feed them matters more than how you ask[2].
+This is the context engineering problem.
+It is now the primary bottleneck in enterprise AI.
+Gartner's framing — "context engineering is in, prompt engineering is out" — lands once you have competent models, because the quality of what you feed them outweighs how you ask[2].

 Context engineering is the discipline of structuring everything an LLM needs — prompts, memory, retrieved documents, tool outputs, conversation history — so it can make reliable decisions.
-For enterprise systems, this means building a memory layer: persistent infrastructure that gives agents access to institutional knowledge across sessions, users, and time[1].
+For enterprise systems that means a memory layer: persistent infrastructure that gives agents access to institutional knowledge across sessions, users, and time[1].

-The standard RAG tutorial goes like this: chunk your documents, embed them, store them in a vector database, retrieve the top-k results, stuff them into the prompt.
-It works beautifully on a single PDF.
+The standard RAG tutorial: chunk the documents, embed them, store them in a vector database, retrieve top-k, stuff the prompt.
+It works on a single PDF.

-Then you try it on 40,000 Confluence pages, 200,000 Slack messages, a Salesforce instance, three SharePoint sites, and a Notion workspace.
-Suddenly you are dealing with a different class of problem entirely.
+Then point it at 40,000 Confluence pages, 200,000 Slack messages, a Salesforce instance, three SharePoint sites, and a Notion workspace.
+Different problem class entirely.

-Based on available research and practitioner reports, roughly 80% of RAG failures trace back to the ingestion and chunking layer, not the LLM[5].
-Most teams discover this after spending weeks tuning prompts and swapping models, only to realize the retrieved context was wrong from the start.
+The failure pattern is consistent: roughly 80% of RAG failures trace back to the ingestion and chunking layer, not the LLM[5].
+Most teams discover this after weeks of prompt tuning and model swaps, only to find the retrieved context was wrong before the model ever saw it.

 Enterprise RAG fails in three predictable ways.
 Retrieval noise — the vector search returns documents that are semantically similar but factually irrelevant.
-"Q3 budget planning" matches "Q1 budget planning" with high cosine similarity, but the Q1 doc is useless for a Q3 question.
-Stale context — documents were indexed once and never updated.
-The agent cites a policy that was revised two months ago.
+"Q3 budget planning" matches "Q1 budget planning" with high cosine similarity.
+The Q1 doc is useless.
+Stale context — documents indexed once, never updated.
+The agent cites a policy revised two months ago.
 Permission leakage — the retrieval layer has no concept of who is asking.
 An intern's query returns the same executive compensation data as the CFO's.

-Fixing these requires treating context as an engineering discipline, not an afterthought you bolt onto an agent framework.
+Fixing these requires treating context as an engineering discipline, not a hook bolted onto an agent framework.

-Chunking is where most teams waste the most time on the wrong approach.
-The instinct is to reach for semantic chunking — splitting documents along "meaning boundaries" rather than fixed token counts.
+The instinct is to reach for semantic chunking — splitting along "meaning boundaries" instead of fixed token counts.
 It sounds obviously better.
-The benchmarks tell a more nuanced story.
+The benchmarks tell a different story.

-A February 2026 benchmark by PremAI across 50 academic papers placed recursive 512-token splitting at approximately 69% accuracy, while semantic chunking landed at roughly 54% — fifteen points behind[4].
-Why?
-Semantic chunking produced fragments averaging just 43 tokens.
+A February 2026 benchmark by PremAI across 50 academic papers put recursive 512-token splitting at roughly 69% accuracy, with semantic chunking at 54% — fifteen points behind[4].
+The mechanism: semantic chunking produced fragments averaging 43 tokens.
 Too small.
 Too fragmented.
 The chunks lost the surrounding context that made them useful.
-Note that this benchmark used academic texts; your enterprise corpus may behave differently.
+Caveat — the benchmark used academic texts.
+Enterprise corpora behave differently.

-The practical starting point is simpler than you think: recursive character splitting at 256-512 tokens with 10-20% overlap.
-That is roughly 50-100 tokens of overlap for 512-token chunks.
-This is a commonly validated default as of early 2026, and it outperforms fancier approaches on most enterprise corpora — though always benchmark against your own data before committing.
+The practical default is simpler than most teams expect: recursive character splitting at 256-512 tokens with 10-20% overlap.
+Roughly 50-100 overlap tokens for 512-token chunks.
+As of early 2026 this default outperforms more elaborate strategies on most enterprise corpora.
+Benchmark against your own data before locking it in.

 Defaulting to semantic chunking without benchmarking against recursive splitting

-Zero overlap between chunks — losing context at boundaries
+Zero overlap between chunks — context lost at every boundary

 Ignoring document structure (headers, sections, list hierarchies)

-Start with recursive 512-token splitting, then benchmark alternatives
+Start at recursive 512-token splitting; benchmark alternatives against a labeled set

-Match chunk size to your embedding model's sweet spot (typically 256-512 tokens)
+Match chunk size to the embedding model's actual sweet spot (typically 256-512 tokens)

 10-20% overlap to preserve boundary context

-Structure-aware splitting for Markdown, HTML, and code — use header hierarchy
+Structure-aware splitting for Markdown, HTML, and code — header hierarchy carries meaning

-Build a 50-100 pair test set before committing to any strategy
+50-100 query-answer pairs as a labeled test set before any strategy ships

-Late chunking is the most promising development in this space.
-Instead of splitting first and embedding each chunk independently, you feed the entire document into a long-context embedding model, then split the resulting embeddings.
-Each chunk retains awareness of the full document context — pronouns resolve correctly, headers carry through, and cross-references stay intact.
+Late chunking is the most promising development here.
+Instead of splitting first and embedding each chunk independently, you feed the whole document into a long-context embedding model and split the resulting embeddings.
+Each chunk retains awareness of the full document.
+Pronouns resolve.
+Headers carry through.
+Cross-references stay intact.

-The embedding model market shifted significantly in 2025-2026.
-The old default — OpenAI's text-embedding-ada-002 — is now two generations behind.
-The current landscape has three tiers of options, each with distinct tradeoffs.
+The embedding market shifted hard in 2025-2026.
+The old default — OpenAI's text-embedding-ada-002 — is two generations behind.
+The current landscape has three tiers, each with sharp tradeoffs.

 | Model | Context Window | MTEB Retrieval Score | Price per 1M tokens | Best For |